telerik/xaml-docs/controls/radpropertygrid/styles-and-templates/group-style-selectors.md

 >The __"my:"__ prefix before __GroupStyleSelector__ specifies the mapping for the namespace of the project: __xmlns:my="__

-If you are using our [Implicit Themes]({%slug styling-apperance-implicit-styles-overview%}), you should base the style on the one defined for the corresponding theme:
+If you are using our [Implicit Themes]({%slug styling-apperance-implicit-styles-overview%}), you should base the style on the one defined for the corresponding theme.

 #### __XAML__